luoxiu/Once/README.md

 let later = p3.later
 ```

 #### Scope

-`Scope` represents a time range, it is an enumeration:
+`Scope` represents a time range, it is an enum:

 - `.install`: from app installation
 - `.version`: from app update